-Anyone who is required to file a return but misses the deadline will receive an automatic £100 fine from HMRC – if you have an online account, this penalty will be added to it.
+Anyone who is required to file a return but misses the deadline receives an automatic £100 fine from HMRC – if you have an online account, this penalty will be added to it.

 The fine is imposed regardless of whether you owe tax or not.
-If you fail to file within three months – that is, by the end of April – HMRC can then impose a £10 daily fine for the next 90 days, bringing the total penalty to £900.
+If you fail to file within three months – that is, by the end of April – HMRC can then impose an additional £10 daily fine for the next 90 days, increasing the total penalty by £900 to £1,000.

 Further penalties are imposed after six and then 12 months – and these could be based on the amount of tax you owe if a particularly large sum is outstanding.

-On top of these fines, you will be charged interest on any unpaid tax.
+On top of these fines, you’ll be charged interest on any unpaid tax.

 HMRC says it will waive the late-filing penalty for people who have a “reasonable excuse”, although this will be done at officials’ discretion.

 You may be able to avoid a fine if a close relative died shortly before the Self Assessment deadline, if you have been seriously ill, or even if you have experienced serious IT problems.
 Fines may also be waived or suspended if you’re unable to file your returns due to issues with HMRC’s online services.

 On the other hand, HMRC says it will not waive penalties for those who find the Self Assessment system too difficult to use or who did not receive an official reminder, for example.

 If you do wish to appeal against a penalty, you’ll need to fill out what’s called a SA370 form.

 If you’ve missed the deadline you really need to get on with it as soon as possible.
 The fines and interest will just keep building up, so you need to file and pay any outstanding tax as soon as possible.
 If you’re already registered for Self Assessment online, all you need is financial information for the relevant tax year, such as your annual accounts and/or P60, plus details of investment profits, savings interest, pension contributions, etc.